 4. Use sentence fragments and plug-and-play phrases to speak quickly

 Over the years, I’ve met quite a lot of intermediate and advanced Spanish students who had difficulty carrying on complex conversations in Spanish.
 The reason is that they often try to translate whole sentences word-for-word in their head before speaking.
 That is extremely difficult to do at a pace fast enough to keep up with a conversation.

 One way to overcome this is to learn small phrases that can be put together to make sentences quickly.
-That technique is taught in our Spanish video course Q-Roo Paul’s Spanish for Beginners.
+That technique is taught in our Spanish video course Beginner’s Spanish for People Moving to Mexico.